 Showmen were notorious for stretching the truth

-In the following year, in Liverpool, Millie was said to have meet American midget, Francis Flynn or ‘General Mite’ as was his stage name.
-The story told to the New Zealand media during their 1891 visit, was that US President Hayes bestowed the honorary title of ‘General’ on Francis at a reception Mite was holding at White House, in Washington in 1876.
+In Liverpool the following year Millie was said to have meet the American midget Francis Flynn or ‘General Mite’ as was his stage name.
+The story told to the New Zealand media during their 1891 visit was that US President Hayes bestowed the honorary title of ‘General’ on Francis at a reception Mite was holding at White House in Washington in 1876.

 The well-known Royal American Midgets, General Mite and Miss Millie Edwards, were married on May 28th at Manchester.
 General Mite whose real name is Francis Joseph Flynn, is 16 years of age, and was born at Greene, Cherango County, New York.
 He is but 22in. in height, and weighs only 61b.
 The bride, Miss Millie Edwards, who is exhibited in her real name, is aged 17, stands 19 inches high, and weighs 71b.
 She was born at Cahunzo, in the State of Michigan.
 She has been travelling with General Mite, for about two years.
 The General has been travelling about nine years, and during that time he has visited all the courts of Europe and all the large towns in England.

 The marriage would it is stated, have taken place some time ago, but for the fact that the parents are of different religions.
 The General’s parents are Catholics, while the parents of the young lady are Presbyterians, and after a long discussion, it was decided that they should be married according to the Presbyterian form.